OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     * `getAccessToken` tells Office to get a bootstrap token from Azure AD and return to the add-in.
     * `allowSignInPrompt` tells Office to prompt the user to sign in if the user isn't already signed into Office.
     * `forMSGraphAccess` tells Office that the add-in intends to swap the bootstrap token for an access token to Microsoft Graph (instead of just using the bootstrap token as a user ID token).
 Setting this option gives Office a chance to cancel the process of getting a bootstrap token (and return error code 13012) if the user's tenant administrator has not granted consent to the add-in.
 The add-in's client-side code can respond to the 13012 by branching to a fallback authorization system.
-If the `forMSGraphAccess` is not used, and the admin has not granted consent, the bootstrap token is returned, but the attempt to exhange it with the on-behalf-of flow would result in an error.
+If the `forMSGraphAccess` is not used, and the admin has not granted consent, the bootstrap token is returned, but the attempt to exchange it with the on-behalf-of flow would result in an error.
 Thus, the `forMSGraphAccess` option enables the add-in to branch to the fallback system quickly.
     * You create the `getData` function in a later step.
     * The `/api/values` parameter is the URL of a server-side controller that will make the token exchange and use the access token it gets back to make the call to Microsoft Graph.